artsy/momentum/README.md

 For stacks with labels not matching the Rails environment (e.g., _reflection-joey_), provide a 2nd argument with the desired environment:

     bundle exec rake ow:console[joey,staging]

+To set environment variables for the remote process, specify them _after_ the task name like you normally would with rake tasks:

+    bundle exec rake ow:console[production] SOME_ENV_VARIABLE=set-remotely

 ### ow:cookbooks:update[to,aws_id,aws_secret]